Why Travel to Cuba – 11 of Our Favorite Reasons

 Here are 10 more persuasive reasons why you need to visit Cuba pronto!

 The bars in Havana are not really bars at all.
 It’s like sitting in someone’s living room.
 Cuba is a confusing jigsaw puzzle, but somehow, all the pieces fit together perfectly.
-And that’s why for me, Cuba is the most fascinating and memorable destination I’ve visited yet.
+That’s why, for me, Cuba is the most fascinating and memorable destination I’ve visited yet.
 And all the above reasons and more are why you need to explore Cuba!

 *Tell Me?
 Have I convinced you to explore Cuba?
 I would love to hear your thoughts in the comment section below.